MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/command-line/index.md

     * Run **userinstc.exe** to install Installation Manager in user mode.
 No specific privilege is needed.
 However, in this mode, the information about the installed packages are placed in the user's home directory.
 Only that user can update the applications that are installed with Installation Manager.
 The executable ends with "c" (**userinstc**) for a command line installation without a graphical user interface.
 To install Installation Manager, enter **userinstc.exe -acceptLicence**.

 ## Installing WebSphere Application Server Liberty Core
-The installer for WebSphere Application Server Liberty Core is provided as part of the package for IBM MobileFirst Platform Foundation.
+The installer for WebSphere Application Server Liberty Core is provided as part of the package for IBM MobileFirst Foundation.
 In this task, Liberty profile is installed and a server instance is created so that you can install MobileFirst Server on it.

 1. Review the license agreement for WebSphere Application Server Liberty Core.
 The license files can be viewed when you download the installer from Passport Advantage.
 2. Extract the compressed file of WebSphere Application Server Liberty Core, that you downloaded, to a folder.